The First Government

 In 1828, after a bitter debate the county seat was moved to Canton, a more central location.
 The county government has remained in this location since.

-The county and its government have gone through many changes since their begining.
+The County and its government have gone through many changes since their beginning.
 Some changes were as a result of the citizens desires; other changes were beyond their control such as destructive fires, population growth, and changes required by law.

-The county is now comprised of 32 towns, 1 city, and 12 villages.
+The County is now comprised of 32 towns, 1 city, and 10 villages.